rodmhgl/aca-pls-poc/README.md

 In the second VNET, we deploy a VM and a Private Endpoint (PE) pointing to the PLS.
 This allows us to test PE --> PLS connectivity across non-peered VNETs.

-Note that we also deployed associate Private DNS Zones and Private DNS Records into **both** VNETs.
+Note that we also deployed associated Private DNS Zones and Private DNS Records into **both** VNETs.
 Without these records, DNS resolution would fail.

 ![architecture diagram](./assets/pls_aca.png "arch_diagram")